 Paychecks for all regularly employed personnel who are paid monthly or semi-monthly are directly deposited into a checking or savings account.
-Employees that do not have a checking/savings account may apply for a payroll card issued by the District's depository bank.
 A notification period of one pay period is required to activate this service.
 The Payroll Office must be notified no later than the 5th of the month for a change to be effective the following payday.
 For employees new to C-FB ISD, all paperwork required by the Office of Personnel Services must be submitted before direct deposit information will be given to Payroll.
 Personnel new to C-FB ISD will be required to pick up the payroll check from the Office of Personnel Services until all required paperwork is submitted.
 With automatic deposit, an employee's money is immediately available on the pay date.